-The full justification is given in detail here.
+The full justification is detailed here.

 Risk Assessment and Risk Management Options Study

-Three reports have been produced:
+Three reports have been produced, notably:

 - Analysis of worker exposure in manufacture and use of formaldehyde in Europe, including downstream applications (TNO Triskelion bv/26 April 2013)